 Using bonds for savings explained

-Can you use bonds for savings?
-More specifically can you use an ETF of bonds for savings?
+Can you use bonds for your savings?
+More specifically can you use a bond ETF to take care of your savings need.

 Why?